-Tying the knot after age 50 is a great opportunity for both of you to do a little financial house cleaning.
+Getting remarried is a great opportunity for both of you to do a little financial house cleaning.
 Start by assembling your financial team: attorney, accountant, and Financial Advisor.
 You likely each have your own professionals.
-You can discuss how they can work together – or if you will consolidate services.
+You can discuss how they can work together—or if you will consolidate services.

 1. Your current financial status

 You and your partner may come to the marriage with similar or very different financial resources.
 Either way, it’s time to take a candid look at your income, assets, and debts.
-Be sure to review all your income sources, as you or your new spouse may lose alimony payments or survivor benefits when you marry.
+Be sure to review all your income sources to find out whether remarriage would affect a particular income source.

 It's time to take a candid look at your income, assets, and debts.